Rob-Mundy/p4-weddingapp/README.md

 #### Hero Image and Event Details Card

-This image was sourced via my [depositphotos.com](https://depositphotos.com/123192248/stock-photo-wedding-couple-in-evening.html) subscription
+This image was sourced from [depositphotos.com](https://depositphotos.com/123192248/stock-photo-wedding-couple-in-evening.html) with a subscription

 ### Acknowledgments

+I'd like to thank my mentor, Jubril Akolade, for his assistance.